SeanSoraghan/Feature-Extractor/README.md

 Inharmonicity - still in development.

 #OSC Bundle Structure
-The OSC bundle will contain 9 floats in the following order:
+The OSC bundle will contain 4 floats in the following order:

-onset, RMS, centroid, flatness, spread, slope, F0, HER, Inharmonicity

-The harmonic features will be updated on a slower basis than the non-harmonic featues.
+Onset (1 or 0 - onset or no onset), Amplitude (0 - 1), Pitch (0 - 1), Centroid (0 - 1, dull - bright)